PM non-committal on helping states tide over fiscal woes: CM

-Puducherry Chief Minister V Narayanasamy claimed Prime Minister Narendra Modi was non- committal on fiscal assistance to states despite them apprising him of the fiscal sufferings during his video conference on Monday.
-Therefore, there was no other option for Puducherry except to borrow from the Reserve Bank of India to tide over the current fiscal crisis, he told reporters here on Monday night after participating in the video conference of chief ministers with Modi.
+Puducherry Chief Minister V Narayanasamy has claimed that Prime Minister Narendra Modi was non-committal on fiscal assistance to states despite them apprising him of the financial sufferings during a video conference.
+Therefore, there was no other option for the Union Territory except to borrow from the Reserve Bank of India to tide over the current fiscal crisis, he told reporters here on Monday night after participating in the video conference of chief ministers with Modi.

 "A real picture will emerge only on the night of May 17," he said.
 The Prime Minister asked the Chief Ministers to send him a detailed report before May 15 on the next course of action.